 “I did everything Fred did, except backwards and in high heels.”

-Backwards, not as much, but the high heels almost did Ginger Rogers in while filming the final dance number, “Never Gonna Dance.”
+Backwards, not so much, but the high heels almost did Ginger Rogers in while filming the final dance number, “Never Gonna Dance.”
 Her feet were bleeding and had to be bandaged, but she insisted on continuing until they got it right– after 47 takes.
 What took so long?
 Nearly the entire number is a single shot, with one camera, and Fred Astaire was a perfectionist.
 Which means 80 years later, we still can get lost in the romance and grace of an Astaire/Rogers dance number.
 (And yes, I know the quote isn’t directly tied to the movie.)

 The Sting — 1973

 You know the gesture — a quick brush of forefinger across the nose, a sign of complicity, a smug pat-on-the-back for pulling one off.
 If you’re under 30, you might not know its origin.
 Until now, that is.
 It was a move made famous in this phenomenal film with its phenomenal stars, Paul Newman and Robert Redford.
 There’s a plethora of talent in this movie, and of all the films to win the Academy Award for Best Picture, this one has to rank in the top ten.
 Years later Redford would tell of the time he finally watched it — on the VCR, with his grandson — and he noted, “hey, that’s a really good movie.”
 Yep.